-It’s one of the bartenders’ favourites, meaning there’s no shortage of cocktail recipes for this Rum.
+It’s one of the bartenders’ favorites, meaning there’s no shortage of cocktail recipes for this Rum.
 The makers suggest you enjoy Chairman’s Reserve Spiced Rum with cranberry juice or ginger beer on ice with a grating of fresh nutmeg.
 Spicy!

-To give a twist to your ordinary spiced Rum & Coke, try the Dead Leg recipe: Fill a glass with ice, then add 25ml of Red Leg, 125ml of Coke and a lime wedge.
+To give a twist to your ordinary spiced Rum & Coke, try the Dead Leg recipe: Fill a glass with ice, then add 25ml of Red Leg, 125ml of Coke, and a lime wedge.
 Top up with 25 ml of Guinness.
-Stir and serve…
+Stir and serve!

 Want Even More Ways to Drink Spiced Rum?